OjasvaManik/relayq/README.md

 ### Exponential backoff on retries

 Failed jobs are rescheduled with a delay of `2^retryCount * 10` seconds.
 A job that fails three times waits 20s, then 40s, then 80s before each retry.
-This prevents a flapping webhook from hammering Relayq's poller and avoids thundering herd on recovery.
+This prevents a flapping webhook from hammering RelayQ's poller and avoids thundering herd on recovery.

 ### Tenant isolation via JWT principal